 - 1. (Discussed above) It is programs, not processes, that, in standard computational practice, are symbolic (compositional, productive, etc.). - 2.
 It is again programs, not processes, that computer scientists take to be syntactic.
 It strikes the ear of a computer scientist oddly to say that a process or behavior is syntactic.
-But when Fodor talks about the language of thought, and argues that thinking is formal, what he means, of course, is that human thought processes are syntactic. - Searle's analogy of the mind to a program is misleading.
-16 What is analogous to mind, if anything, is process. - 4.
-There is no reason to suppose-indeed, I know of no one who ever has proposed-that there should be a program for the human mind, in the sense we are using here: a syntactic, static entity, which specifies, out of a vast combinatoric realm of possibilities, the one particular architecture that the mind in fact instantiates.
+But when Fodor talks about the language of thought, and argues that thinking is formal, what he means, of course, is that human thought processes are syntactic. - 3.
+Searle's analogy of the mind to a program is misleading.18 What is analogous to mind, if anything (i.e., if the computational theory of mind is true) is process. - 4.
+Not only is there no reason to suppose, but in fact I know of no one who ever has proposed, that there should be a program for the human mind, in the sense we are using here: a syntactic, static entity, which specifies, out of a vast combinatoric realm of possibilities provided for by the programming language, the one particular architecture that the mind in fact instantiates.
 Perhaps cognitive scientists will ultimately devise such a program.
-But it is unimaginable that evolution constructed us by writing one. - 5.
-For simple engineering reasons, the program-process relation α , in the figure, must be constrained to being effective (how else would the program run?).
-There is no reason to suppose that the process-world relation
+But it seems relatively unimaginable that evolution constructed us by writing one.19 - 5.
+For simple engineering reasons, the program-process relation (α in the figure) must be constrained to being effective (how else would the program run?).
+There is no reason to suppose that the process-world relation β need be effective, however-unless for some reason one were metaphysically committed to such a world view. - 6.
+It is because computational semanticists study the program-process relation α , not the process-world relation β , that theoretical computer science makes such heavy use of intuitionistic logic (type theory, Girard's linear logic, etc.) and constructive mathematics.

-16Searle, John, Minds, Brains, and Science, Cambridge: Harvard University Press (1984).
+18Searle, John, Minds, Brains, and Science, Cambridge: Harvard University Press (1984).